Bold. Brave. Brilliant.

 Pre-Show

 Arrive early for a 30 minute pre-show discussion one hour before performance time.
-Learn more about the opera and its history all through the lens of equity and music.
+Learn more about the opera and its history to enhance your experience!

 What to Wear